jonkislin/ashenstone_lorebook/src/Journal-2-VI.md

 > _Continued from [Lightsong's Journal, Ch 2, V](Journal-2-V.md)_
 > _Earth date: 12/6/2024_

+My journal pen will be light these next few days.
+I must focus on our quest here.

+## _Sooonday_

 - We debate, in the Lizard Bachelor, how best to kill him.
 The beast that has haunted us.
 We've almost got him!
 - My mind continues to be hazy.
 What is this?
 I must be in better shape...
 - Marquil, the right hand mand of the beast, is coming Monday to scout ahead.